Sharing Unique Insights During Our Toronto Workshop

 How did we connect with Unleash?
 The power of blogs!

-Roughly five months ago we visited Frederic Laloux and wrote this blog post about our personal visit to him.
-This post was picked up by Brent Lowe, who after reading it went on to write this blog post.
+Roughly five months ago we visited Frederic Laloux and wrote blog post.
 Brent sent us an email in which he sent the link of his post in case we were interested.
 Of course we were, and after reading the post we wanted to get to know the person behind it.
 While getting to know each other, we started to think about ways to share our story in Canada.
-This is when Brent mentioned the work of the Unleash Network and what they’re all about.
+This is when Brent mentioned the work of the Unleash Network and what they're all about.
 A few days later we were Skyping with founder Dirk Propfe to explore the opportunities.

 Within days we had organized the event and with the further help of the Unleash Network we ended up giving a workshop in Toronto for people interested to discuss Happiness at Work.
 For those of you living close to Toronto, there's another opportunity coming up to meet like-minded people at the Unleash Summer networking party.